belgattitude/soluble-wallit/README.md

 ## Requirements

 * PHP 7.1
-* [zend-expressive 2.0](https://github.com/zendframework/zend-expressive) (or any PSR-7 & PSR-15 compatible framework)
+* [zend-expressive 3.0](https://github.com/zendframework/zend-expressive) (or any PSR-7 & PSR-15 compatible framework)

+> For zend-expressive 2.0 use the 0.3 release.

 ## Install